ere-health/dgc-ps-app/README.md

-# ere-ps-app
+# dgc-ps-app
-ERE Primary System Desktop Client Application of the Gematik TI
+DGC Primary System Desktop Client Application of the Gematik TI

 ### Overview
-The ere-ps-app is comprised of two main components.
+The dgc-ps-app is comprised of two main components.

-* The ere-ps-app back-end which is a Java 11 Quarkus (https://quarkus.io/) application.
+* The dgc-ps-app back-end which is a Java 11 Quarkus (https://quarkus.io/) application.
-* The ere-ps-app front-end UI, which is a browser based HTML, CSS and JavaScript application.
+* The dgc-ps-app front-end UI, which is a browser based HTML, CSS and JavaScript application.

-The repository for the front-end UI can be found [here](https://github.com/ere-health/front-end-ere.health)

-### Configuring the ERE-PS-App Front-End UI
+### Configuring the DGC-PS-App Front-End UI

 Open a terminal window and do the following:

 * Clone the ere-ps-app back-end repository by running:
   > git clone https://github.com/ere-health/ere-ps-app.git

-* The repository of the front-end is setup as a submodule in the ere-ps-app repository.
-After cloning the ere-ps-app repository or to reference the latest version of the frontend repository, run the following command:
-  > git submodule update --init

 The source files of the front-end UI will be located in the following directory location:
-  > src/main/resources/META-INF/resources/frontend
+  > src/main/resources/META-INF/resources/resources/dgc/

 At this point, you should now have access to the source files for both the backend and front-end of the application.

-### Running the ERE-PS-App Application
+### Running the DGC-PS-App Application

 * #### Software Requirements
   1. Download and install the latest version of the OpenJDK 11 SDK.
 You can use your preferred